Good God (Korn song)

 "Good God" is a song written and recorded by American nu metal band Korn for their second studio album, Life Is Peachy.
 It was released as the album's third single in November 1997.

 Concept

-Jonathan Davis says about the song: "It's about a guy I knew in school who I thought was my friend, but who fucked me.
+Jonathan Davis explained, sometime before 2002: "It's about a guy I knew in school who I thought was my friend, but who fucked me.
 He came into my life with nothing, hung out at my house, lived off me, and made me do shit I didn't really wanna do.
 I was into new romantic music and he was a mod, and he'd tell me if I didn't dress like a mod he wouldn't be my friend anymore.
 Whenever I had plans to go on a date with a chick he'd sabotage it, because he didn't have a date or nothing.
 He was a gutless fucking nothing.
 I haven't talked to him for years."

 Music video

-There is an official live video included on the enhanced version of Life Is Peachy, recorded at the London Astoria.
+An official live video, recorded at the London Astoria, is included on the enhanced version of Life Is Peachy.